physion/pastalkova-importer/README.md

 Setup
 -----

-- Add the ovation-test-manager-1.4.jar to the Java classpath
+Add the ovation-test-manager-1.4.jar to the Java classpath:

+	>> javaaddpath lib/ovation-test-manager-1.4.jar

-- Add the +ovation/+test package to the Matlab path
+Add the +ovation/+test package to the Matlab path:

+	>> addpath path/to/+ovation

-- Add the +xunit pacakge to the Matlab path
+Add the +xunit pacakge to the Matlab path

+	>> addpath lib/matlab-xunit-doctest/xunit

-- Add the src folder to the Matlab path
+Add the src folder to the Matlab path

+	>> addpath src

 Running tests
 -------------